Zeenobit/moonshine_behavior/README.md

 `BehaviorMut<T>` extends `BehaviorRef<T>` and allows you to modify the behavior as well.

+Note that you may also access your behavior as `&T` or `&mut T` directly (it is just a component after all!).

+`Transition<T>` is also directly accessible as a component, however it is more ergonomic to use `BehaviorMut<T>` for transitions.

 ### Transitions

 When a transition is requested, it is not invoked immediately.
 Instead, it is invoked whenever the registered [`transition`] system is run.